 Southfield’s residents are represented by their elected municipal officials, who are responsible for setting City government policy and serve as the direct citizen link to City Hall.

-The Mayor, who serves a four-year term, is responsible for reviewing the annual budget prepared by the City Administrator and presents it, with her recommendations, to City Council for their approval.
+The Mayor, who serves a four-year term, is responsible for reviewing the annual budget prepared by the City Administrator and presents it, with his recommendations, to City Council for their approval.
 Mayoral duties include representing the City at official functions; appointing the City Planner, City Assessor, City Attorney, and members to several citizen boards and commissions; and validating all bonds, notes, contracts and Council-authorized items.
 The Mayor also has veto power over Council actions, with at least five affirmative votes by Council required to override a Mayoral veto.

 The seven-member City Council is the City’s legislative and policy-making body.
 Council is responsible for adopting the annual City budget, contracts, laws, ordinances and resolutions; approving purchases, zoning and planning requests; and granting permit and license fees.
 Council members are elected at large to four-year terms, with the low vote-getter in each election receiving a two-year term.
 Elections are held biennially in odd-numbered years.